crooy/About/leefregels.md

   1. I must have somebody with me who is good at planning and keeping structure.
   2. Life is long, sucking is temporary.
 Keep getting better, keep learning.
   3. I work pragmatic but while keeping an eye on idealistic plans.
+  4. I inspire others to strive for greatness, not just mediocracy.